2022/23 Summer Course now closed

-The pilot course was developed with assistance from Mudgee Local Aboriginal Land Council (LALC), Orana Arts, and funding from the Country Arts Support Program (CASP) through Create NSW in 2021.
+The pilot course was delivered to a group of young people from Mudgee with assistance from Mudgee Local Aboriginal Land Council (LALC), Orana Arts, and funding from the Country Arts Support Program (CASP) through Create NSW in 2021.
 Guest contributor, Stephan van der Merwe provided additional professional input into course materials.

 This course also looked at deepening connections to and understandings of the environment—both the natural world and built environments.
 This aligns with the mission of ecoPULSE.art and the practice of ecoPULSE lead artist, Kim V. Goldsmith.

 It has been designed to be accessible using basic technology such as a phone and earbuds with an inline microphone, and free editing software, and when face-to-face field trips are built into the programming, also gives participants the opportunity use to learn about and use prosumer and professional quality field recording equipment in the field at a chosen site.